 Table of contents

 We assume that you have basic knowledge of Machine learning and some Supervised Machine Learning algorithms.
 You can read about supervised machine learning algorithms in the article Overview of Supervised Machine Learning algorithms.
-Also, make sure that you have a basic understanding of Decision Trees, as most of the boosting algorithms combine different decision trees to make a better model.
+Also, ensure that you have a basic understanding of Decision Trees, as most boosting algorithms combine different decision trees to make a better model.